 [private role="friends"]Text for Friends[/private]

 Let’s say we decide that Friends can read notes for Editors.
-Using one of those plugins, assign the capability
+Using one of those plugins, assign

-read_ubn_editor_notes to the Friends role.
+read_ubn_editor_notes capability to the Friends role.
 Now Friends can read the notes for Editors only.
 Note the difference: now Friends can read notes marked with the option

 role="editor-only" while cannot read notes marked simply as

 I hope that things are clearer now.
 Someone asked why the plugin hasn’t an internal management of roles and capabilities.
 The answer is that the plugin was developed to remain simple.
-It was created to give a simple way to show some text to some users while hiding it to others.
+It was created to give a simple way to show some text to some users while hiding it from others.
 Adding more features will require a total reorganization of the plugin, and this is beyond the scope of its development.